raspberrypilearning/memory/en/step_3.md

 --- /task ---

-Can you make a drum sound play each time the character changes costume?
-How about a different drum sound depending on which colour is chosen?
+Can you make a drum sound play each time the character sprite changes costume?
+And how about a different drum sound for each colour?

 --- task ---